 Removing spent flower heads will encourage plenty of blooms the next season.

 Azaleas can benefit from a trim after flowering to keep them bushy and promote fresh growth.
 Kurume azaleas make good low hedge and topiary features with light pruning.

 Thrips are the main pests of rhododendrons and azaleas.
 They are very small black insects that feed on the undersides of the leaves causing them to go silver.
 Shrubs that have been hard hit by thrips should be cut back to promote fresh new growth.
-Spray with Mavrik or Confidor early in summer to prevent their appearance – these sprays will also control other pests like aphids, caterpillars and mites.
+Spray with Yates Mavrik or Grosafe Enspray99 early in summer to prevent their appearance – these sprays will also control other pests like aphids, caterpillars and mites.